jpleet/nba-factory/README.md

 - predicting the best trio, or lineup
 - finding who'd best fill a lineup spot
 - examining the latent variables of the FMs
+- exploring more factors like quarters (who best 4th?), home team (who better at home?)
-- correlating individual PPP with team success
+- correlating individual PPP with team success (is sum of parts equal to whole?)
 - better investigating the training parameters (this is the most important, but boring)
-- projecting players from seasonal PPP values (I'm thinking [CARMELO](https://projects.fivethirtyeight.com/carmelo/) with this framework).
+- projecting players from seasonal PPP values (I'm thinking [CARMELO](https://projects.fivethirtyeight.com/carmelo/) with this framework)
 - etc. . .

 ## Some Technical Details